 The following article is an excerpt from the new book Transition Economics by Edward Tilley… available fall 2016 at Amazon, Apple, and Ingram.

-Few discussions will have a more positive impact on any society than the project that creates clean and abundant energy.
+Few pursuits can have a more positive impact on any society than the project to create clean and abundant energy.

 - Prosperity Depends on Energy